Adelaide Arcade: Later history

 The arcade grew to over 100 shops through the addition of a balcony area in the 1960s.

-On 3 August 1980, a fire started in Gays Arcade, which was largely destroyed, and smoke and other damage extended to Adelaide Arcade, which was closed to the public for over a week.
+On 3 August 1980, a fire started in Gay's Arcade, which was largely destroyed, and smoke and other damage extended to Adelaide Arcade, which was closed to the public for over a week.

 On 21 October 1980, the building was listed on the now-defunct Register of the National Estate.
 On 14 February 1985, it was listed on the South Australian Heritage Register.

 Hauntings

 The arcade is said to be haunted.
 Television show Haunting: Australia conducted the first ever official paranormal investigation of the Adelaide Arcade in 2013.
 The episode aired on Syfy Australia as episode 5 of the series.
 The episode features local paranormal historian, and recipient of the 2017 South Australian Emerging Historian of the Year Award, Allen Tiller.
 Haunting: Australia aired to a global audience via networks such as REALLY on UKTV and SYFY in USA.